 However, now under the new structure, most of the former third pillar areas are incorporated under the TFEU, meaning that the more supranational community method applies to an enlarged number of policy areas.

 It also means that the EU now has one single ‘legal personality’

-This distinction between an EC that was legally recognised and an EU that might have been created problems with international partners as they were often unsure of whether they were negotiating with the EU implying certain procedures, or with the EC implying a different set if procedural rules.
+This distinction between an EC that was legally recognised and an EU that might have been created problems with international partners, as they were often unsure of whether they were negotiating with the EU implying certain procedures, or with the EC implying a different set of procedural rules.